 For investors interested in long-term capital preservation, it seems to make a lot of sense.
 But for investors who are looking for more growth potential, 18-hour cities seem to fit more closely with these goals.

-We’ve all seen and heard of cities like Nashville and Denver experience significant growth over the past few years.
+We’ve all seen and heard of cities like Nashville and Denver experiencing significant growth over the past few years.
 Who wouldn’t be part of that?

 As many of you know, I like to invest in real estate both through direct ownership and passively investing.

-When I started considering investing in these areas, I went to work developing local real estate agent / broker relationships.
-I was able to do this through different methods: online searches & forums, networking at national real estate conferences, and through personal referrals.
+When I started considering investing in these areas, I went to work developing local real estate agent/broker relationships.
+I was able to do this through different methods: online searches & forums, networking at national real estate conferences, and personal referrals.

 To fill out the rest of the team, you must find good local property management.
 This is the key to making sure your properties run well, especially if you don’t happen to live in an 18-hour city and have to invest out of state.